 - In approving a Proposal for or the acceptance of a Sponsored Project, Department Chairs, and Center and Institute Directors are responsible for validating that the Sponsored Project is:

-- In approving a Proposal for or the acceptance of a Sponsored Project, School Deans and their Financial Business Managers are responsible for validating:
+- In approving a Proposal for submission or the acceptance of a Sponsored Project, School Deans and their Financial Business Managers are responsible for validating:

 - the availability of financial and human resources, particularly matching funds and cost sharing facilities; and